stevebholt/rpad316/_pages/handout1.md

 ---

 # Introduction to Using Stata
 Let's start with some simple graphs in Stata.
 We will begin by looking at the distribution of time spent on homework across the country.
 The [data](https://www.dropbox.com/sh/p9x5rg03bft9pz9/AABMoSaA23QHWRs7H0Yr4wrHa?dl=0) used in this class exercise comes from the American Time Use Survey[^bignote], which I have used in my own research (you can read it [here](https://stevebholt.github.io/rpad316/assets/documents/GershensonHoltER.pdf)).
+But before we begin, let's get a brief tour of Stata and set up our workspace for a productive flow of our work.

 # Workflow in Stata
 Our workflow in Stata begins with good file structures and keeping our files organized.
 Approaches to this vary and if you continue to work in research or analysis, you will find approaches that work best for you.
 We will set up a simple file system that will help us stay organized for the purposes of this class.